Leoid/chru/README.md

 #### TODO:
     - JS Parser
-    - Validate Paths based on Two different roles/tokens
+    - Validate paths based on two different roles/tokens
     - Include endpoints and the parameters in the validation
     - Improve the filter
     - Output without validation